" The soul is here for its own joy " (Rumi)

 Crossing the mountains from Castille into the wild country that is Extremadura something stirred.
 Were we getting close?

-We approached ancient Trujillo across the Great Cáceres Plain.
-The city appeared in the distance alone in a vast wilderness, a great stone fortress of towers and graceful buildings, cypresses softening the stone.
-We drove to the town square...all thoughts and feelings converged into one simple certainty: home
+Approaching ancient Trujillo across the Great Cáceres Plain the city appeared in the distance, alone in a vast wilderness, a great stone fortress of towers and graceful buildings, cypresses softening the stone.
+We drove to the town square...all thoughts and feelings converging: I'm home

 ॐ लक्ष्म्यै नमः: - we salute the fountain of wealth